kaboomshebang/kbsb-demodash/docs/README.md

 	- first follow all the above steps to create a manual deployment
 		- so that all the environment variables and policies are set
 	- edit `.github/workflows/deploy.yml`
 		- set all the correct environment variables
+	- modify code
 	- push to/merge with `main`